 15 minutes: What Belongs?

 The purpose of this activity is for students to think about how items end up on our beaches, and what they can do to make sure we keep our beaches clean.
-Using shovels, sieves, rake the will comb through our beachcombing table looking for “What Belongs” and what doesn’t?
+Using shovels, sieves, and rakes they will comb through our beachcombing table looking for “What Belongs” and what doesn’t?

 15 minutes: What Floats?